Find Affordable College Courses

 Springfield, MA

-Western New England University landed the #10 spot in the 2023 rankings for the best clinical, counseling and applied psychology programs.
-Located in the midsize city of Springfield, Western New England is a private not-for-profit school with a small student population.
+Western New England University came in at #10 in this year’s edition of the Best Clinical & Counseling Psychology Schools in Massachusetts ranking.
+Located in the city of Springfield, Western New England is a private not-for-profit college with a small student population.

 Best Clinical, Counseling & Applied Psychology Colleges in the New England Region

-Explore all the Best Clinical, Counseling & Applied Psychology Colleges in the New England Area or other specific states within that region.
+Explore all the Best Clinical, Counseling & Applied Psychology Schools in the New England Area or other specific states within that region.

 State Degrees Awarded